danomatika/ofxAppUtils/README.md

 [http://www.openframeworks.cc/](http://www.openframeworks.cc/)

-This project has been supported by the CMU [Studio for Creative Inquiry](http://studioforcreativeinquiry.org) and the DU [Emergent Digital Practices Program](https://www.du.edu/ahss/edp/).
+This project has been supported by the CMU [Frank-Ratchey STUDIO for Creative Inquiry](http://studioforcreativeinquiry.org) and the DU [Emergent Digital Practices Program](https://www.du.edu/ahss/edp/).

 Description
 -----------